 A Young carer is someone who is 18 years or under who provides unpaid support to a family member or friend who could not manage without this help due to illness, disability, mental ill-health or a substance misuse problem.
-If you care for someone in this way help is available to you.
+If you care for someone in this way, help is available to you.
 A young adult carer is anyone age 18-24 years providing the same support.

-You are a young carer if you’re under 18 and help to look after someone at home.
-The person you help to look after might have one or more of the following;
+You are a young carer if you’re under 18 years and help to look after someone at home.
+The person you help to look after might have one or more of the following:

 - A serious illness, a disability, learning difficulty, be elderly, have mental ill-health, or a problem with drugs or alcohol.